Fieseler Fi 158

 The Fieseler Fi 158 was a civilian research aircraft designed and built in Germany from 1938.

 Design and development

-Designed as a manned version of the Fi 157 radio-controlled drone, the Fi 158 was a low-winged monoplane built largely of wood, with retractable tailwheel undercarriage and twin fins and rudders, with the crew sat in tandem in an enclosed cabin.
-Limited flight testing was carried out before the prototype was destroyed in an air raid.
+Designed as a manned version of the Fi 157 radio-controlled drone, the Fi 158 was a low-winged monoplane built largely of wood, with a retractable tailwheel undercarriage and twin fins and rudders, with the crew sitting in tandem in an enclosed cabin.
+Limited flight testing was carried out before it was placed in the Deutsche Luftfahrt Sammlung (German Aviation Collection) in Berlin as a permanent exhibit in 1939.
+Unfortunately, the museum and almost all of the aircraft in it was destroyed on the night of 23/24 November 1943 during an RAF air raid.